Summary

 You CAN'T join if...

-• Higher than average digital literacy, defined as an eHEALS greater than 28, as determined at the baseline study visit; these patients may not benefit from a digital coaching intervention.
+• Higher than average digital literacy, defined as an Digital Healthcare Literacy Scale (DHLS) score greater than 10, as determined prior to the baseline study visit; these patients may not benefit from a digital coaching intervention.

 • Presence of co-morbid conditions that would make it inappropriate to focus on telehealth chronic disease management.
 Conditions may include: end-stage or terminal condition with limited life expectancy and severe mental illness.